 There is a separate cap on non-economic damages for medical malpractice claims:

-The cap for medical malpractice also goes up by $15,000 each year.
+The cap for non-economic damages for medical malpractice claims goes up by $15,000 each year.

 The Silver Spring wrongful death lawyers at our firm are committed to pursuing maximum compensation up to the limits set by the law.
 We have seen how important compensation can be as victims look to move forward.

-The standard deadline is three years from the date of your loved one’s death.
+The standard deadline is three (3) years from the date of your loved one’s death.
+This deadline is known as the statute of limitations and can be found in Maryland Statute 3-904.
 If you file a claim after those three years have passed, the defendant is likely to seek a dismissal of the case, and the court is likely to grant this request.

 However, sometimes there are exceptions to this standard deadline.
 For example, Maryland’s wrongful death statute says claims involving occupational diseases must be filed within 10 years of the time of death or three years from discovering the cause of death, whichever one is shorter.